-“My neighbor was doing his residency in orthopedics at UC San Diego Health System under Dr. Robertson and suggested I go to her for a second opinion,” said Golding.
+“My neighbor was doing his residency in orthopedics at UC San Diego Health under Dr. Robertson and suggested I go to her for a second opinion,” said Golding.

 After more X-rays and a magnetic resonance imaging (MRI), Golding, like his sister, was diagnosed with FAI, as well as a torn labrum.